 2. Sending All Leads to Your Home Page

 This is arguably the worst mistake you can make.
 After people arrive at your home page, they need to do extra work to find the service they are looking for.
 Not only is that frustrating for the visitor, but search engines may penalize you for it.
-When search engines see that your landing page isn’t hyper-relevant to your ads, they will reduce your Quality Score – which has a direct impact on your CPC.
-Ideally, you should choose ads and landing pages in a way that resonates with the standard user journey detailed below:
+Obviously criminal defense attorney advertising only works well when you undertsand how your market thinks and which demographics to target.

 Need Google Ads Management Help?